Malá Morávka: Geography

 Malá Morávka is located about 11 km west of Bruntál and 47 km north of Olomouc.
 It lies in the Hrubý Jeseník mountain range.
 The peaks of the three highest mountains of Hrubý Jeseník, including Praděd at 1491 m above sea level, lie in the northwestern part of the municipal territory.
 The Moravice River and the stream Bělokamenný potok flows though the territory and join in the village.

 History

 From the 15th century, the area was owned by Lords of Vrbno and was known for mining of iron ore.
 A group of hammer mills was founded in the area of Malá Morávka in the second half of the 16th century.
 The first written mention of Malá Morávka is from 1598.

 Transport

-Malá Morávka is the terminus of a short railway line from Bruntál.
+Malá Morávka is the start and terminus of a short railway line from/to Bruntál.
 It operates only in the summer season.